vladimir-avetian/vladimir-avetian.github.io/index.md

   - /about.html
 ---

 I am a PhD candidate in Economics at Sciences Po Paris, under the supervision of Sergei Guriev.

 My research interests are Political Economy are Urban Economics.

-I am on the job market and will be available for interview at the European Job Market from 15-18 December 2021, and at the AEA meetings starting January 3 2022.
+I am on the job market this year.

 My CV is available [here](http://disqus.com)